SaifHaiderKayani/saifhaiderkayani.github.io/research/high_strength_Al.md

 <h3>Microstructure Evolution in High-Strength Aluminum Alloys</h3>

-<p align="justify">TThe processing of high-strength aluminum alloys plays a critical role in determining their microstructure and, consequently, their mechanical properties.
+<p align="justify">The processing of high-strength aluminum alloys plays a critical role in determining their microstructure and, consequently, their mechanical properties.
 A quantitative microstructure analysis reveals the impact of various processing steps:</p>

 <p align="justify"><b>Casting:</b> The as-cast microstructure consists of equiaxed grains with random grain orientation, and the grain boundary features large grains with a few sub-grains.
 Billet casting offers better grain refinement and less segregation of secondary phases compared to other casting methods.</p>